Chris Brown: Achievements and awards

-In terms of awards and accolades, Brown has won a total of 215 awards from 544 nominations over the course of his career.
-Among which include two Grammy Awards, 19 BET Awards, 4 BET Hip Hop Awards, 5 Billboard Music Awards, 5 American Music Awards, 60 ASCAP Awards, 49 BMI Awards, 14 Soul Train Music Awards, 3 MTV Video Music Awards, 1 MTV Australian Award, 3 iHeartRadio Music Awards, 1 iHeartRadio Titanium Award, 1 International Dance Music Award, 1 Kora Award, 2 MOBO Awards, 1 TRL Award, 4 NAACP Image Awards, 2 Nickelodeon Awards, 2 People's Choice Awards, 1 Ozone Award, 7 Teen Choice Awards, 8 Urban Music Awards, 38 Vevo Certified Awards, 1 World Music Award, 1 Headies.
-Brown is the second most decorated artist in the history of the BET Awards, behind Beyonce.
-Brown is also tied with Bruno Mars as the second most decorated artist in the history of the Soul Train Awards, behind Beyonce.
+In terms of awards and accolades, Brown has won a total of 219 awards from 566 nominations over the course of his career.
+Among which include 2 Grammy Awards, 21 BET Awards, 4 BET Hip Hop Awards, 5 Billboard Music Awards, 5 American Music Awards, 60 ASCAP Awards, 49 BMI Awards, 14 Soul Train Music Awards, 3 MTV Video Music Awards, 1 MTV Australian Award, 4 iHeartRadio Music Awards, 1 iHeartRadio Titanium Award, 1 International Dance Music Award, 1 Kora Award, 2 MOBO Awards, 1 TRL Award, 12 NAACP Image Awards, 2 Nickelodeon Awards, 2 People's Choice Awards, 1 Ozone Award, 7 Teen Choice Awards, 8 Urban Music Awards, 38 Vevo Certified Awards, 1 World Music Award, 1 Headies.
+Brown is the second most decorated artist in the history of the BET Awards, behind Beyoncé.
+Brown is also tied with Bruno Mars as the second most decorated artist in the history of the Soul Train Awards, behind Beyoncé.
 Brown is tied with Rihanna for the seventh most Vevo Certified Awards with 38 and holds the record for the most Vevo certifications among male R&B artists.
-Moreover, Brown was ranked fourth among the top 10 highest performing US artists on Vevo of the 2010s decade, behind Taylor Swift, Eminem, and Justin Bieber in first, second and third, respectively.
-Lastly, Brown is the first American artist and the only R&B artist to ever win a Headies award for outstanding achievements in the Nigerian music industry.
+Moreover, Brown was ranked fourth among the top ten highest performing US artists on Vevo of the 2010s decade, behind Taylor Swift, Eminem, and Justin Bieber in first, second and third, respectively.
+Brown is also the first American artist and the only R&B artist to ever win a Headies award for outstanding achievements in the Nigerian music industry.
 Brown won his Headies in the category of international artist of the year, which was designed to recognize non-African artists or groups with outstanding achievements and impact on Afrobeats.
+In 2026, Brown was awarded an honorary doctorate in Visual & Performing Arts by Harvest Christian University.